-If you have ever ventured off the usual path in Mediterranean countries, you may have come across the delightful sight of thyme, rosemary, and oregano flourishing on stone walls and in small crevices.
-These herbs are perfectly suited for thriving in limited spaces.
+In case you have deviated from the standard routes in the Mediterranean, you may have encountered the charming sight of thyme, rosemary, and oregano flourishing on stone walls and in tiny gaps.
+These herbs are highly adaptable and able to thrive in limited spaces.

 What type of containers should be used for growing oregano?